svnpierre/GeoAgent/GeoAgent/readme.txt

 ## **Requirements**
-- Creation of venv via the requirements.txt
+- Creation of a venv via the requirements.txt
-- Adjustmenets of some libaries (see under adjustments)
+- Adjustment of some libraries (see readme)
 - An OpenAI API key
-- A PostGIS database with the following tables:
+- A PostGIS database with the following criteria:
-  - `data.osm_points`
-  - `data.osm_lines`
-  - `data.osm_polygons`
-  - `data.dfs`
+1. Tables: data.osm_points, data.osm_lines, data.osm_polygons, data.dfs
+2. EDB Language Pack 3, plpython3u extension and language
-- OSM data can be imported into the public schema using a PBF file and the `pg_osm_import.lua` script.
+3. OSM data can be imported into the public schema using a PBF file and the pg_osm_import.lua script (see Database-PostgreSQL) with osm2pgsql
+4. Creation of the geocode_function (see Database-PostgreSQL)
-- Credentials (database and OpenAI API key) must be stored in the .env file.
+- Credentials (database and OpenAI API key) stored in the .env file.

 ## **How to Use**
 To start the agent, run the following command: